 After the information has been gathered, the next step is to analyze it.
 This involves looking for patterns, identifying trends, and determining the root cause of the problem.
 It is crucial to approach the analysis objectively and avoid making assumptions or jumping to conclusions.

 Step 4: Develop Solutions

 Once the information has been analyzed, the next step is to develop solutions.
-Brainstorm possible solutions and evaluate each one based on their feasibility, effectiveness, and potential impact.
-Select the solution that is most likely to solve the problem and have the greatest impact.
+Brainstorm possible solutions and evaluate each based on their feasibility, effectiveness, and potential impact.
+Select the solution that will most likely solve the problem and have the most significant impact.

 Step 5: Implement the Solution

 The final step in applying the 5W1H method is to implement the solution.
 This involves putting the solution into action and monitoring its effectiveness.
-It is important to have a plan in place for monitoring and evaluating the solution to ensure that it is working as intended.
+It is essential to have a plan to monitor and evaluate the solution to ensure it works as intended.